Wisdom-lab-creator/Wisdom-lab-creator/README.md

-- 👋 Hi, I’m @Wisdom-lab-creator
+- 👋 Hi, I am Wisdom Temitope Ajayi
 - 👀 I’m interested in Software development
 - 🌱 I’m currently learning Javascript and React.js
 - 💞️ I’m looking to collaborate on any React.js Project
-- 📫 How to reach me I can be reached via my email address wisdomajayi1@gmail.com
+- 📫 I can be reached via my email address wisdomajayi1@gmail.com

 <!---
 Wisdom-lab-creator/Wisdom-lab-creator is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.